Analisa1984/dovenity-spa/README.md

 1. Home page has a welcome section which tells about the Dovenity Spa followed by various pictures on the screen.
 A carousel feature was added to the mobile and smaller devices so that the pictures would not be too fitted and for better visibility.

 2. Spa Treatment Page has a worded paragraph about the treatments an blow are 4 treatments described in a card each with a pic above, with the option to click the Book Now link (styled as a button) below.
+The images were widened and a small portion of the sides were left to give a white border to the sides.
+This design was intentional.

 3. Spa Facilities has a video directly below the navigation bar, meant to show the outdoor grounds of the building to give potential users a feel of the serentity that the establishment offers.
 Following the video, a paragrah ensues which describes the facilites outdoor and indoor.
 Below the paragraph is a series of cards with pictures then description.